Medical Management of Vascular Conditions

-Constriction of blood vessels (as blood vessels become smaller, the blood pressure
+Narrowing of blood vessels (as blood vessels become smaller, blood pressure is

-Increased risk of blockage in leg arteries (there is a 30% to 50% increase with smoking
+Higher risk of blocked leg arteries (there is a 30% to 50% increase when you

 Greater risk for amputation

 Current guidelines advise all smokers to quit.
-If you are unable to quit smoking, your doctor may refer you to a specialist.
+If you can’t quit smoking, your provider

+may refer you to a specialist.
 A specialist may recommend educational materials, behavior

-modification counseling, medications, and follow-up care.
-Cessation
+modification counseling, medicines, and follow-up care.
+Other methods may also include

 Seek family and friends for support

 Avoid social situations that make you want to smoke